 Figure 3.2 presents the main classification of the most common MAC-layer anti-collision protocols.
 According to figure 3.2, MAC-layer anti-collision protocols is classified into two main categories: deterministic protocols and probabilistic protocols.
 Deterministic protocols are used in systems with known number of tags to be identified in the reading area.
 These types of protocols are mainly based on tree algorithms for the identification processes.
 Probabilistic protocols are used in systems with an unknown number of tags.
 Probabilistic protocols are mainly based on ALOHA algorithm.

-The following sections will discuss in details the most commonly used anti- collision algorithms either deterministic or probabilistic based algorithm.
+The following sections will discuss in detail the most commonly used anti- collision algorithms either deterministic or probabilistic based algorithm.

 Deterministic Anti-collision Protocols